-Muddy says: A traditional boys’ prep school and co-ed pre-prep with an intimate, home-from-home feel and an emphasis on inclusivity and individuality
+A traditional boys’ pre-prep and prep school with an intimate, home-from-home feel and an emphasis on inclusivity and individuality.

 The boys have the run of the 23-acre grounds, where they can blast around at break time, getting muddy (after changing into their ‘blues’ – tracksuits and trainers), playing sport and building dens or spotting the resident wildlife in the designated woodland territories for each age group.